pesekt1/vidly-client/README.md

 }
 ```

-validatePropertyInput using Joi: Note that we are dynamically setting the objects using square brackets:
+validatePropertyInput using Joi: Note that we are dynamically setting the objects using square brackets.
+For better understanding, set a breakpoint and run a debugger.
 ```javascript
   validateInputProperty(propertyName, value) {
     const obj = { [propertyName]: value };